ettore9x9/ros-sr/README.md

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/component_diagram.png" width="600">

-In the component diagram we can see that the `state_machine` node is the centre of the whole architecture.
+In the component diagram, we can see that the `state_machine` node is the center of the whole architecture.
 Each other software component simulates a task performed by the robot, such as planning the trajectory of the robot.
 The `battery_manager` component provides two interfaces with the state_machine, that are:
- - *Bool*: a message that triggers when the robot gots low battery, defined in the standard ros service library.
+ - *Bool*: a message that triggers when the robot has a low battery, defined in the standard ros service library.
  - *SetBool*: a service used for recharging the robot, defined in the standard ros service library.